Morphological Symmetries in Robotics: Experiments

-To identify which isotypic subspaces are relevant in characterizing the different locomotion gaits, we take each of these lower-dimensional trajectories and independently compute their joint space kinetic energy.
-This value is a proxy indicating how much of the original trajectories generalized momentum and forces (\cref{eq:joint_space_dynamics_decomp}), is explained by the isotypic subspace.
+To quantify which \glspl{ncm} are relevant in characterizing the different locomotion gaits, we take each of these lower-dimensional trajectories and independently compute their joint space kinetic energy.
+This value is a proxy indicating how much of the original trajectories generalized momentum and forces is associated with each \gls{ncm} (see \cref{eq:decom_momentum_into_iso_comp,eq:decom_work_into_iso_comp}).
 In \cref{fig:decomposition_mini_cheetha_trajecories}, we show how this decomposition can be used to identify the lower-dimensional nature of the trotting, jumping, pronking, and galloping gaits of the Mini Cheetah robot.
-Each of these gaits primarily evolves in a $3$ or $6$-dimensional subspace of the joint-space composed of one or two isotypic subspaces.
+Each of these gaits primarily evolves in a $3$ or $6$-dimensional subspace of the joint space composed of one or two \glspl{ncm}.
 Furthermore, the less relevant subspaces for each gait appear to be exited only temporarily during disturbance rejection.
 Interestingly, even when the terrain changes, the distribution of kinetic energy between isotypic spaces remains unaffected, as depicted in \cref{fig:decomposition_mini_cheetha_trajecories}-left for a trotting gait.
 This indicates that to control these dynamic behaviors, the bulk of the control policy optimization is expected to be performed in the relevant isotypic subspaces.